Xylose: Animal medicine

 In animal medicine, xylose is used to test for malabsorption by administration in water to the patient after fasting.
 If xylose is detected in blood and/or urine within the next few hours, it has been absorbed by the intestines.

 High xylose intake on the order of approximately 100 g/kg of animal body weight is relatively well tolerated in pigs, and in a similar manner to results from human studies, a portion of the xylose ingested is excreted in urine unmodified.

 Derivatives

-Reduction of xylose by catalytic hydrogenation produces the sugar substitute xylitol.
+Reduction of xylose by catalytic hydrogenation produces the sugar alcohol xylitol, which provides about 2.4 calories per gram, and is used as a sweetener.